pauljmello/ChatBot/README.md

 ### __Notes__ ###

 In order to run this program one must install all the packages in the requirments.txt.
 This will ensure that the proper packages are loaded.
 Additionally, it is crucial to note that the chatbot requires a user to know the ticker symbol and provide it to the bot in all capital letters, just as one would see on the stock market.
-This is because their are many ticker symbols which overlap with english words.
+This is because there are many ticker symbols which overlap with English words.